josdejong/mathjs/docs/reference/functions/distribution.md

 Parameter | Type | Description
 --------- | ---- | -----------
-`name` | String | Name of a distribution.
+`name` | string | Name of a distribution.
 Choose from 'uniform', 'normal'.

 <h3 id="returns">Returns <a href="#returns" title="Permalink">#</a></h3>